 Sarah Carter graduated with a BA in Philosophy from Roehampton University in 2011 and from the University of Leeds in 2013 with an MA in Health Care Ethics.
-She then pursued a PhD in Bioethics and Medical Jurisprudence at the University of Manchester and has recently submitted her PhD thesis for examination.
+She then completed a PhD in Bioethics and Medical Jurisprudence at the University of Manchester in 2017.

 Sarah’s principal research interests regard the ethical, social, and legal implications of emerging biotechnologies and interventions.
 She is also interested in the implications of the use of in vitro gametogenesis for reproductive purposes in socially infertile persons and in ethical issues raised by pronatalism.

 Dr Hane Maung (Lancaster University, 2017-2018)

 Dr Hane Maung is a philosopher with interests in the conceptual, metaphysical, and ethical problems in medicine.
 He joined the Donation and Transfer of Human Reproductive Materials research project at Lancaster University in 2017.
 His academic background is in philosophy and he completed his doctoral thesis on the epistemic functions of diagnoses in psychiatry.
 Before his research career in philosophy, he trained and worked as a psychiatrist in the National Health Service.

 Dr César Palacios-González